unum-cloud/ucset/README.md

 ---

-UCSet library provides `std::set`-like class templates for C++, where every operation is `noexcept`, and no update can be leave the container in a partial state.
+UCSet library provides `std::set`-like class templates for C++, where every operation is `noexcept`, and no update can leave the container in a partial state.

 There are 3 containers to choose from: